jordiqui/Wordfish/docs/cup_season_2025_analysis.md

    baseline loss caused by heavier evaluation.
 2. **Selective-search audit.** Run self-play matches at 10+0.1 toggling `Late Move Pruning` and `Futility Pruning` knobs.
 The goal is to find a configuration that restores verification search depth in tactical positions without breaking LTC strength.
-3. **NNUE cache residency experiment.** Modify the network loader to keep Falcon disabled by default in bullet.
-If this change recovers ≥40 Elo at fast TC, we can revisit enabling Falcon only when `time > 12000 ms` per move.
+3. **NNUE cache residency experiment.** Measure the impact of skipping small-network warm-ups under bullet constraints.
+   If this change recovers ≥40 Elo at fast TC, we can revisit enabling the secondary network only for `time > 12000 ms` per move.
 4. **Opening policy refresh.** Generate a compact book targeting the UHO_Lichess_4852_v1 suite, focusing on solid development moves for both colours.
 Feeding better first moves into the search reduces the need to burn time recalculating well-known continuations.